Need to transport animals?

 Policy Title: Campus Transportation of Laboratory Animals

-Purpose: The purpose of this policy is to ensure that any transportation of laboratory animals outside the animal facility is conducted in an appropriate manner, safe for the animal and the public.
+POLICY: Any transportation of laboratory animals outside the animal facility must be conducted in an appropriate manner, safe for the animal and the public.
 All transportation of animals outside an animal facility must be described in an approved protocol.
 It is the responsibility of the Principal Investigator to ensure there is protocol and facility manager approval prior to moving animals between facilities.
-The appropriate Animal Care and Use Committee must approve any exemption to this policy, prior to its application.
+The appropriate Animal Care and Use Committee must approve any exemption to this policy, prior to its application.v

 - Caging used for transport should: